codica2/cypress-best-practices/README.md

 [Cypress](https://www.cypress.io/how-it-works/) is an all-in-one testing framework, assertion library, with mocking and stubbing, all without Selenium.
 ## Cypress installation
-Cypress is realy easy to install, just use your packege mannager: npm
+Cypress is realy easy to install, just use your package manager: npm
 ```sh
 npm install cypress --save-dev